kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        Golden age hip-hop to fuck y&#8217;all up.
-The classics and forgotten gems from circa &#8217;87-96.
+        Golden age hip-hop to fuck y’all up.
+The classics and forgotten gems from circa ’87-96.
       </td>
     </tr>